fscek/moj-zet-app-guide/docs/index.md

 ### Goal

 Enable people to generate and carry **their own** scannable QR or NFC tag in advance to speed up ticket purchasing.
+It will also help you better understand how the app works and the way it interacts with the codes and tags.

 ### Scope